dalenewman/Transformalize/README.md

 Here is the process for adding entities:

-1. Identify or add a version field to the source records if possible (optional)
+1. Identify or add a version field to the source if possible (optional)
 1. Add the entity to the `<entities/>` section.
-1. Run `tfl` in `check` mode to get the field definitions.
+1. Run `tfl` in `check` mode to get field definitions (optional).
 1. Add the fields to your new entity (in the arrangement)
 1. Set the version attribute on the entity (optional)
 1. Relate the new entity to the first entity